jacob-ai-bot/jacob/README.md

 2. **Authenticate with JACoB**

-   - Ensure you can navigate to the `/auth/github` route in your local JACoB instance and successfully sign in using GitHub.
+   - Visit http://localhost:3000 and ensure you can successfully sign in using GitHub.
 This step verifies the OAuth flow is correctly set up between your GitHub app and JACoB.

 3. **Verify Webhook Functionality**
    - Create or comment on an issue in the repository where JACoB is installed.
 Check your local server logs to confirm that these events trigger the expected activities in JACoB.
 This step is essential to confirm that webhooks are properly set up and that JACoB is responding to GitHub events as expected.

+4. **Verify Dashboard Functionality**
+   - After logging in, visit http://localhost:3000/dashboard and choose one of the personas to start interacting with JACoB

 ### Using GitHub's Webhook Replay Feature for Testing